 Check out our step-by-step video showing how to connect your MySQL database to Chartio:

-MySQL read-only user
+1. Create a MySQL read-only user

 Chartio requires a read-only user for connecting to your database.
 Here is a sample